 All Saints Catholic College believes that every student has the right to receive a high quality Careers Education that allows them to understand and explore the many pathways available to them as they progress through their education.

-The taught element of our programme is delivered through PSHE lessons across all year groups.
+The taught element of our programme is delivered through PSHCEE lessons across all year groups.
 Key concepts are presented repeatedly, with deepening layers of complexity as our students move through year groups.
 Our PSHCEE Curriculum can be viewed here.

 We welcome and appreciate parent support at each transition stage from Year 7 to 11.

 If you or the organisation you work for would like to get involved by hosting a workshop, delivering an assembly or talk, organising an employer visit or providing a work experience placement please contact Assistant Headteacher, Ms A Mealy by emailing firstname.lastname@example.org or telephoning 020 8969 7111.

 Year 9 Options